“Music is the literature of the heart; it commences where speech ends.” Alphonse de Lamartine

 There’s a piano in our house, a keyboard beside my computer, a banjo, a couple of recorders, and several tin whistles.
-I also have a closetful of instruments not seen in a typical music store: a hurdy-gurdy, a harmonium, a half-set of uilleann pipes, an Anglo concertina, and a hammered dulcimer.
+I also have a closetful of instruments not seen in a typical music store: a hurdy-gurdy, a harmonium, a half-set of uilleann pipes, an Anglo concertina, a mountain dulcimer, and a hammered dulcimer.
 I’m not very good at playing any of them.
 But, I was enchanted enough by the sound of each that I have spent some time trying to figure them out.

 I’ve also dabbled in songwriting.
 When I first started, a few years ago, my focus was country music.
 Since then I have tried my hand at sacred music.
 I’d like to experiment with some EDM and pop ideas as well.

 About a year ago, a song I wrote, “Lord, Fill My Heart with Thankfulness,” was published as a choral anthem by Augsburg Fortress (Minneapolis).
 The arrangement, by Walter Krueger, can be found here:

 The song has lyrics about gratitude and a melody with sort of a Celtic feel.
 I recently finished creating a stop motion video for the song.
 Here are the lyric and non-lyric versions, as well as another video with some footage about how it was made: